dlerner97/ENPM808X/readme.md

 git clone https://github.com/dlerner97/ENPM808X.git
 ```

 with HTTPS.
-Either way, after the repo has been downloaded, add the vendor folder to ENPM808X.
-Then,
+Either way, after the repo has been downloaded,return to terminal and type,

 ```bash
 cd ENPM808X